-Chances are you own several stocks that may be hazardous to your wealth as we head into 2019, and into the next bear market, whenever that is.
+Chances are you own several stocks that may be hazardous to your wealth as we head into the next bear market, whenever that is.

-This report highlights a handful of stocks that I think could do real damage to a portfolio in 2019 due to bear market activity and over-ownership.
+This report highlights a handful of stocks that I think could do real damage to a portfolio in 2020 and beyond due to bear market activity and over-ownership.